pindjouf/cryptoooor/README.md

 > [!WARNING]
 > This is a very rough MVP, a new release with more security and ease of use is in the works

-cryptoooor is a command-line tool for encrypting and decrypting files using AES-256-GCM encryption.
-It allows users to securely encrypt files, and then decrypt them later using a derived key.
+*cryptoooor* is a command-line tool for encrypting and decrypting files using AES-256-GCM encryption.
+It allows users to securely encrypt files and then decrypt them later using a derived key.

 ## Features